Landscaping Automation: Contract Renewals, Route Density, Rain Days, and Crew Hours

 Every automation Aplos AI delivers comes with the same package.
 Nothing is locked in a black box or held behind an account you can't access.

-- $0/month to run — no ongoing retainer, no monthly fee to Aplos AI.
+- No monthly fee to Aplos AI: no ongoing retainer; the only ongoing costs are the tools themselves (typically $20–$150/month, paid directly to the vendors).
 The automation runs on your infrastructure indefinitely after the one-time build.

 Frequently Asked Questions